Neural Guided Sampling for Quantum Circuit Optimization: Method

 As mentioned in the previous subsection, using a 1D token chain representation for a quantum circuit can be inefficient due to the high amount of commutative elements which makes it hard to look up the reducible circuit elements.
 We therefore propose two major contributions in this work, (a) to sample from a 2D token representation and (b) to make use of neural guided sampling to efficiently reduce the quantum circuit length.
-Here, neural guided sampling means to use a neural network for proposing quantum circuit areas, which are likely reducible.
+Here, neural guided sampling means to use a neural network for computing a likelihood map.
+Sampling from this map should prefer quantum circuit areas, which are likely reducible.
 This concept has previously been applied in the field of RANSAC: The Random Sample Consensus (RANSAC) is an iterative technique used to optimize the parameters of a mathematical model or function based on a set of observational data that includes outliers \cite{Fischler81}.
-RANSAC has been used in the past for geometric model fitting, e.g. homography estimation, fundamental matrix estimation, structure from motion, image stiching and more \cite{Torr1997,torr2000a,1498749,6330965}.
-There are also extensions of multi-model fitting which contains the task to fit multiple models simultaneously, e.g. to estimate different fundamental matrices for independently moving objects \cite{9010674}.
+RANSAC has been used in the past for geometric model fitting, e.g. homography estimation, fundamental matrix estimation, structure from motion, image stitching and more \cite{Torr1997,torr2000a,1498749,6330965}.
+There are also extensions of multi-model fitting which contain the task to fit multiple models simultaneously, e.g. to estimate different fundamental matrices for independently moving objects \cite{9010674}.
 As these approaches also suffer from sampling efficiency, neural networks have been successfully used to guide this process \cite{KluBra2020,KlugerTPAMI2024} and we adopt this strategy to the domain of quantum circuit reduction.

 Figure \ref{fig:Mot} shows the general idea: A quantum circuit can be represented as a 2D token model, similar to a small 2D image.
-Based on this 2D token representation, a neural network predicts an attention map with areas, which are likely reducible.
-We then sample circuit parts based on this attention map \cite{george1993variable}.
+This 2D array carries as third dimension the gate representation (e.g. 3D vector) explained in Section \ref{Sec:QCToken}.
+This 3D token representation is the input of the neural network.
+Based on this token representation, a neural network predicts the likelihoodmap with areas, which are likely reducible.
+See e.g. Figure \ref{fig:Mot}, where darker colors indicate areas which are more likely reducible than brighter ones.
+We then sample circuit parts based on this likelihood map \cite{george1993variable}.